Rishang/aws-autoscale-warmup/README.md

-# Onetime autoscaling for ec2/fargate
+# autoscaling warmup for ec2/fargate

 ---